 If you have any further queries concerning the Pupil Premium or believe that your child may be eligible, please contact Mr S Hampshire (Head of Pupil Premium) Tel: 01235 225700 ext.
 2278 or email: firstname.lastname@example.org

-Please find below the 2016/17 Pupil Premium Strategy and Review Plan, which outlines the proposed allocation of Pupil Premium funding for this academic year.
-This document also contains a comprehensive review of how 2015/16 Pupil Premium funding was allocated and the impact it had.
-There are also two additional financial statements, the 2014/15 Pupil Premium Impact Statement, alongside the 2014/15 Pupil Premium Spending Plan.
+Please find below a document outlining the allocation of Pupil Premium funding for 2018/19 ie. the Pupil Premium Strategy and Review Plan.
+This document also contains a comprehensive review of how 2017/18 Pupil Premium funding was allocated and the impact it had.